-Established patient: A patient who has an existing relationship with a provider and has seen that provider within a specified amount of time established by the Plan.
+Established patient: A patient who has an existing relationship with a provider and has gone to that provider within a specified amount of time established by the health plan.

 Excluded services: Services that are not covered by the California Medi-Cal Program.